 - The first symptoms of OCD often begin during childhood or adolescence.

 - GAD can begin at any time, though the risk is highest between childhood and middle age.

-- Individuals with OCD frequently can have problems with substance abuse or depressive or eating disorders.
+- Individuals with OCD frequently can have problems with substance use or depressive or eating disorders.